ndbroadbent/capistrano_deploy_lock/README.md

 ```

 The default deploy lock will expire after 15 minutes.
 This is so that crashed or interrupted deploys don't leave a stale lock
 for the next developer to deal with.
-If your deploys usually take longer than this, the expiry time can be configured with:

-    set :default_lock_expiry, (20 * 60)   # Sets the default expiry to 20 minutes

-Anyone can remove a lock by running:

-    cap deploy:unlock

-The lock file will be created at `#{shared_path}/capistrano.lock.yml` by default.
-You can configure this with:

-    set :deploy_lockfile, "path/to/deploy/lock/file"

-## Manual locks
+## Tasks

-You can explicitly set a deploy lock by running:

-    cap deploy:lock
+### `deploy:with_lock`

+Deploy the latest revision with a custom deploy lock.
+This lock will not be removed at the end of the deploy.

+### `deploy:lock`

-You will receive two prompts:
+Sets a custom deploy lock.
+You will receive two prompts for input:

 * Lock Message: